rooklift/halite2_rush_theory/README.md

 }
 ```

-Looking at my last 1500 rush games, *in versions which had rushing enabled*, I had a record of **1264-236**.
+Looking at the last 1500 rush games *in versions which had rushing enabled*, I had a record of **1264-236**.

 ## Problems